 From Culver City, she made her way to a more traditional school up in San Mateo, CA. There, her methods of student-driven teaching and collaborative groupings were balanced by lessons driven by more traditional, facing-forward educational models, and she learned that in a true differentiated society, a teacher must teach using both philosophies.

-From there she joined the staff of a California Distinguished School in Dublin, California.There she taught 7th Grade CORE, honing her passion for curriculum integration and curriculum design into a History/Language Arts/Technology/Character Education unit called “Meanwhile…”She also began a theater company elective that specialized in performing Shakespeare.
+From there she joined the staff of a California Distinguished School in Dublin, California where she taught middle school CORE, honing her passion for curriculum integration and curriculum design into a History/Language Arts/Technology/Character Education unit called “Meanwhile…”She also began a theater company elective that specialized in performing Shakespeare.
 Her students and programs were featured in both The San Francisco Chronicle and the Tri-Valley Herald.

 Upon moving back to Los Angeles, she began working as a middle school teacher in a Title I California Distinguished School in the San Gabriel Valley.
 Her mock trial team were finalists in Los Angeles County and was featured in The Los Angeles Times.
 Her middle school Speech & Debate team has been ranked 2nd in their competing category at the state level, in 3rd at Nationals in 2006.